Employees seated at a table watching a speaker present.

 Agreements help build high-trust relationships in which everyone shares a strong level of commitment because they're aligned in character, competency, and human connection.

-be “all in” once essential agreements are finalized.
+Think of essential agreements as sacrosanct, something that should stand the test of time.
+Yes, a tweak might be necessary due to unanticipated circumstances, but generally speaking, it’s critical for a leadership team to be “all in” once essential agreements are finalized.
 If a commitment isn’t achieved, there’s a risk to, or some degradation of, organizational trust over time.
 And that slow deterioration makes it harder to build a great organization.

 Having essential agreements, however, doesn’t mean we’re aiming for a 100% success rate in upholding them.
 Even people of the highest integrity and intent can fail to hold up their end of a bargain sometimes.
 If we can live up to at least 90% of our agreements, we’re doing great.
-And as we succeed internally, we’re better positioned to attract and maintain strong relationships with the people we serve — our key Ideal Stakeholders.
+And as we succeed internally, we’re better positioned to attract and maintain strong relationships with the people we serve — our key Ideal Stakeholders

 Agreements help build high-trust relationships in which everyone in the organization shares a strong level of commitment because they’re so well aligned in character, competency, and human connection (the three dimensions of trust).